PacoAn/-2-/README.md

 npm run serve

-IF YOU DON'T THERE MIGHT BE ISSUES WITH NPM ON CMD, FOR ME  THIS GUIDE WORKED https://www.c-sharpcorner.com/blogs/npm-is-not-recognized-from-visual-studio
+IF YOU DON'T HAVE NODE.JS THERE MIGHT BE ISSUES WITH NPM, FOR ME THIS GUIDE WORKED https://www.c-sharpcorner.com/blogs/npm-is-not-recognized-from-visual-studio